Gaiseric: Africa

+In the wake of Gaiseric's assault on Carthage, North African bishop and historian, Victor of Vita, wrote in his Historia persecutionis Africanae provinciae sub Geiserico et Hunerico regibus Vandalorum (History of the Persecution in the Province of Africa under the Vandal Kings Gaiseric and Huneric) that the Vandal king immediately began to unrelentingly persecute adherents of the Nicene Christian faith.
+According to historian Peter Heather, Victor also claimed "that 'innumerable' Nicene bishops and priests were tortured and put to death by Vandals as they sacked and pillaged Nicene churches for their treasures."
+Heather doubts Victor of Vita's claim of a deliberate and prompt campaign by Gaiseric to persecute Nicene Christians and instead, avows it was more likely not until after 442, when the combined attempt by Eastern and Western Rome to retake Carthage failed; only then did the Vandal king put "considered religious policies into operation."
+Heather likewise points out how Gaiseric's religious policies seem not to have been applied to the other Vandal provinces of Numidia and Byzacena, where the Nicene Church operated freely in two-thirds of the Vandal kingdom.

-Despite the blow to the imperial coffers caused by Gaiseric's seizure of African revenue and the corresponding grain supply, the Vandal king had no intention of depriving Italy of Africa's grain, but instead wished to sell it to the emperor for profit.
+Notwithstanding the blow to the imperial coffers caused by Gaiseric's seizure of African revenue and the corresponding grain supply, the Vandal king had no intention of depriving Italy of Africa's grain; he instead wished to sell it to the emperor for profit.
 Meanwhile, his new status was that of Proconsularis and as such, Gaiseric made Carthage his new residence.
 Inheriting an already economically efficient and effective state, the tax revenues from his new lands enabled the Vandal conqueror to construct a large fleet that challenged imperial control over the Mediterranean.
 Gaiseric presided over a mixture of Vandals, Alans, Goths and Romans in Africa, relying on an ad-hoc administration under auspices of the imperial government to legitimize his rule.
 Latin literary culture even flourished in Carthage.

 Gaiseric besieged Panormus (Palermo, Sicily) in 440 AD but was repulsed.
 Hunnic invasions into the lower Danube forced Constantinople to withdraw forces from Sicily to the benefit of Gaiseric.
 In a 442 treaty with Rome, the Vandals were recognized as the independent rulers of Byzacena and part of Numidia.
 In 455, Gaiseric seized the Balearic Islands, Sardinia, Corsica, and Malta, and his fleet soon came to control much of the western Mediterranean.
 During 455, the Roman emperor Valentinian III was murdered on orders of Petronius Maximus, who usurped the throne.
 Petronius Maximus also married Valentinian's widow, Licinia Eudoxia, and likewise wedded the imperial couple's daughter Eudocia to his own son; the latter had formerly been promised to Gaiseric's son, Huneric, which contributed a possible casus belli that was exploited by the Vandal king.
 Gaiseric was of the opinion that these acts voided his 442 peace treaty with Valentinian, and on 31 May, he and his men landed on Italian soil.